Dave Edmunds: Solo career

-After Love Sculpture split, Edmunds had a UK Christmas Number 1 single in 1970 with "I Hear You Knocking", a Smiley Lewis cover, which he came across while producing Shakin' Stevens and the Sunsets' first album entitled A Legend.
+After Love Sculpture split, Edmunds had a UK Christmas Number 1 single in 1970 with "I Hear You Knocking", a Smiley Lewis cover, which he came across while producing Shakin' Stevens and the Sunsets' first album titled A Legend.
 The recording was the first release on Edmunds' manager's MAM Records label.
-This single also reached No. 4 in the US, making it Edmunds' biggest hit by far on either side of Atlantic Ocean.
-It sold over three million copies, and was awarded a gold disc.
+This single also reached No. 4 in the US, making it Edmunds' biggest hit by far on either side of the Atlantic Ocean.
+It sold more than three million copies, and was awarded a gold disc.
 Edmunds had intended to record Wilbert Harrison's "Let's Work Together", but when he was beaten to that song by Canned Heat, he adapted the arrangement he intended to use for it to "I Hear You Knocking".
 The success of the single caused EMI's Regal Zonophone Records to use an option that it had to claim Edmunds' album, 1972's Rockpile, and the momentum from the single's success on a different label went away.

 Edmunds' only acting role followed, as a band member in the David Essex movie Stardust.
 After learning the trade of producer, culminating in a couple of singles in the style of Phil Spector, "Baby I Love You" (No. 8 in the chart) and "Born to Be with You" (No. 5 in the chart), he became linked with the pub rock movement of the early 1970s, producing (among others) Brinsley Schwarz, Ducks Deluxe, Flamin' Groovies, and blues rock band Foghat, using a stripped down, grittier sound.

 Edmunds had bought a house in Rockfield, Monmouth, a few miles away from Charles and Kingsley Ward's Rockfield Studios, where he became an almost permanent fixture for the next twenty years.
-His working regime involved arriving at the studio in the early evening and working through till well after dawn, usually locked in the building alone.
+His working regimen involved arriving at the studio in the early evening and working until well after dawn, usually locked in the building alone.
 Applying the layered Spector Wall of Sound to his own productions, it was not unusual for Edmunds to multilayer up to forty separately recorded guitar tracks into the mix.